 Things got a little messy.
 But that's part of the fun!
 It was harder to get a grip on the potatoes than we thought it would be and we definitely wound up getting our fingers gloppy.
 The potatoes' skyr-covered bottom halves did an excellent job at grabbing onto the soil on their way up.
 So, with a little fishing around and yanking, a fingerling would emerge covered in every ingredient we'd put in the pot.
 The Potted Potatoes in Edible Dirt were fun to make and fun to eat.
 And if you set one of these surprising dishes out at a dinner party, our Martha Stewart tip would be to write each guest's name on a 'plant tag' and stick it right in there.
 Then, bask in the pleasure of saying "Your first course is in the flower pot!"

-Check out all of our recipes
+Check out all of our recipes.

-You have read this article Denmark / Food / Gypsy Kitchens with the title Gypsy Kitchens: Potted Potatoes in Edible Dirt.
-You can bookmark this page URL https://africathoughts.blogspot.com/2012/10/gypsy-kitchens-potted-potatoes-in.html.
+with the title Gypsy Kitchens: Potted Potatoes in Edible Dirt.
+You can bookmark this page URL http://africathoughts.blogspot.com/2012/10/gypsy-kitchens-potted-potatoes-in.html.
 Thanks!

 No comment for "Gypsy Kitchens: Potted Potatoes in Edible Dirt"